 In our super-connected world, looking up physical addresses and getting accurate geographic locations is becoming an almost must-have skill for our apps.
 Would you like to enhance your application with accurate forward and reverse batch geocoding?
-Wouldn’t it be nice to have a free, lightweight and easy-to-use geocoding REST API to geocode any global address or set of coordinates in real-time?
-Well you’re in luck, we’re going to show you how to do that and, furthermore, we’re going to do it with a really tiny amount of code.
+Wouldn’t it be nice to have a free, lightweight, and easy-to-use geocoding REST API to geocode any global address or set of coordinates in real-time?
+Well, you’re in luck, we’re going to show you how to do that with the use of window tools for developers, and, furthermore, we’re going to do it with a really tiny amount of code.

 What exactly do we mean by “geocoding”?

 Before we dive into how we’re going to do things, we should perhaps spend a minute or two going over some of the technical terms we’re going to cover.